Need help finding something?

 Many business managers do not attend to your e-message alone, most likely they are also receiving hundreds of e-mail that needs their attention as well.

-It is not that they don't want to sell.... they have to attend to many priority on their daily agenda plus the fact that your enquire need a bit of working with calculation to meet certain company requirements.
+It is not that they don't want to sell.... they have to attend to many priority on their daily agenda plus the fact that your enquire need some working of calculation to meet certain company requirements.

 They can't just "pluck" a figure out of the "thin air" and they can't quote if you have not given sufficient information, like: your country.

 Therefore, any *time-short* e-business recipient that is willing to respond, will first evaluate the quality of your communication skills, manners and attitude.
-Hastily and badly written email is certainly not an incentive for responding isn't it?
+Hastily and badly written email is certainly not an incentive to be given a reply isn't it?

 Usually, e-mail is the lowest priority of hierarchy for many world wide SMI (small medium industries) or SME (small medium enterprise) and SMB (small medium business).